microsoft/vscode-docs/docs/remote/containers-advanced.md

 That's it!

 ## Adding another local file mount

 > **Note:** Mounting the local file system is not supported in GitHub Codespaces.
-See [developing inside a container on a remote Docker host](#developing-inside-a-container-on-a-remote-docker-host) for information on mounting remote folders in this sceanrio.
+See [developing inside a container on a remote Docker host](#developing-inside-a-container-on-a-remote-docker-host) for information on mounting remote folders in this scenario.

 You can add a volume bound to any local folder by using the following appropriate steps, based on what you reference in `devcontainer.json`: